pelevesque-node/remove-palindromes/README.md

 # remove-palindromes

-Removes palindromes from an array.
+Removes and returns palindromes from an array.

 ## Node Repository